People

 Lindsay Pickett, Research Technician

-Dorota Kowalska, Postdoc
+Dorota Kowalska, Postdoctoral Fellow

 Dr. Kowalska received her Masters of Science from the Department of Chemistry, University of Warsaw, Poland in 1997 and her Ph.D. from the Department of Chemistry, University of Surrey, Guildford, England in 2003.

-She holds a position as an assistant professor in the Faculty of Food Sciences, Warsaw University of Life Sciences, Warsaw, Poland, and was on loan to our lab in order to work on purifying prohormone convertase 1 for the purpose of crystallization.
+She holds a position as an assistant professor in the Faculty of Food Sciences, Warsaw University of Life Sciences, Warsaw, Poland, and was on loan to our lab for one year in order to work on purifying prohormone convertase 1 for the purpose of crystallization.
 She has now returned to her former position in Warsaw.

 Adam Lick, Research Technician